The purpose of a RevOps roadmap

-In order to be valuable, a roadmap needs to be a living document that’s revisited and updated every month.
+When you can get your team excited about your roadmap, you won’t need to fight as hard to make it a part of your regular operational cadence.
+Our team will tell you that the number one way to ensure your roadmap fails is to forget about it.
+In order to be valuable, a roadmap needs to be a living document that’s revisited and updated often (at least every 2 weeks).
 On top of that, it needs to be leveraged consistently if you want it to do its job.

 For a team just beginning this journey, we recommend focusing on Idea Generation and Utility first, as these are the skills that will help your team start to speak a shared language and get used to leveraging your roadmap consistently.